bioinfo-pf-curie/mpiBWA/README.md

 Build a reference
 -----------------
+After the creation of the reference file with BWA
 You need to build a mapped reference genome.
 To do that: pidx my_reg.fa

-pidx build a reference with the extension .map: my_ref.fa.map

-This reference will be mapped in share memory.
+pidx build a reference with the extension .map: my_ref.fa.map This reference will be mapped in share memory.

 To speed-up the mapping of the reference copy it in /tmp of each servers before launching the alignment.